Simon Price: Writer

-Price began his career on the Barry & District News, where he wrote a music column from 1984–1986.
+Price began his career on the Barry & District News, where he wrote a music column from 1984 to 1986.

-In the 1990s, Price was a staff writer for the Melody Maker for nine years.
+In the 1990s, Price was a staff writer for Melody Maker for nine years.

-From 2000-2013, Price wrote weekly review section in The Independent on Sunday newspaper.
+From 2000 to 2013, Price wrote weekly music reviews in The Independent on Sunday newspaper.

-Everything, a biography of Manic Street Preachers, was claimed by Caroline Sullivan in The Guardian in 1999 to be the "fastest selling rock book of all time".
+Everything, a biography of Manic Street Preachers, was claimed by Caroline Sullivan in The Guardian in 1999 to be the "fastest-selling rock book of all time".
 It was later listed by The Guardian in a Top Ten of books about rock.
 Ben Myers, who wrote Richard, a novel about Manics guitarist Richey Edwards, called it "one of the most exhaustively researched and passionately written band biographies in existence".
 Price disowned a 2002 re-issue of the book following a dispute over edits by the publisher, who cut criticisms of the police search for Richey Edwards.

 Price won the Record of the Day Live Reviews: Writer of the Year awards in 2010, 2011 and 2012.

+In 2023, he published Curepedia: An A-Z of the Cure which was named as a music book of the year by The Guardian.

 DJ and Club Promoter

-Price was heavily involved with the Romo scene in the mid-1990s, about which he wrote extensively for Melody Maker, co-promoted the Arcadia clubnight and acted as DJ and tour manager for the Fiddling While Romo Burns Romo package tour.
+Price was heavily involved with the short-lived Romo scene in the mid- to late 1990s.
+He wrote about it extensively for Melody Maker, co-promoted the Arcadia club night and acted as DJ and tour manager for the Fiddling While Romo Burns Romo package tour.

-In 2001, he co-created alternative "glam/rock/trash" nightclub "Stay Beautiful".
-Named after the Manic Street Preachers song, it drew heavily on the ethos and attitudes of the band.
-Having run for over 10 years in London the club relocated to Brighton in 2011, where it continued until 2016.
+In 2001, he co-created alternative "glam/rock/trash" club night Stay Beautiful.
+Named after the Manic Street Preachers song, it drew heavily on the band's ethos and attitudes.
+Having run for over 10 years in London, the club relocated in 2011 to Brighton, where it continued until 2016.

-Since 2017, Price has been is running an alternative 1980s club called "Spellbound" in Brighton.
+Since 2017, Price has run an alternative 1980s club called Spellbound in Brighton.